hallard/everblu-meters-pi/README.md

 7. Setup crontab to run it twice a day

-To run with found frequency (works with default frequency here)
+To run with specific frequency (works with default frequency `433.82` here)

 ```shell
 pi@raspberrypi:~/everblu-meters-pi $ ./everblu_meters 433.82